Quansight/Quansight-website/apps/consulting/posts/rapids-cucim-porting-scikit-image-code-to-the-gpu.md

 | skimage     | cucim.skimage |
 | sklearn     | cuml          |
 | networkx    | cugraph       |

+3. Use `cupy.asnumpy` to transfer results back to the host for plotting with Matplotlib or other visualization libraries or to save results to disk.

+As is also the case for CuPy itself, cuCIM functions assume that the inputs are already GPU arrays.
+The user must manage transfer of data to/from the GPU using `cupy.asarray`/`cupy.asnumpy`.
+In general, for best performance, one should try to minimize the number of data transfers between the host and GPU by performing multiple operations on the GPU in sequence.
+For additional examples see the [C++ and Python examples][c++ and python examples] in our repository as well as our GTC conference presentation.

 Contributing
 cuCIM is an open-source project that welcomes community contributions.
 We welcome help in reporting bugs, making feature requests or opening pull requests at our GitHub repository.
 For more details see our Contributor Guidelines.
 We outline below some areas on our roadmap where we would welcome contributions but are also interested in hearing from the community regarding other ideas.
 Please reach out and let us know how you are using cuCIM and what areas could use improvement for your application.